directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson36.md

 On her left wrist, there's a light blue wristband, though it's unclear if it's a watch.<br/>
 <br/>
 She carries a black backpack with a rolled-up lime green picnic mat attached, hanging loosely down to her waist, likely because of its weight. <br/>
-In her right hand, she holds a plastic water bottle, while her left hand grips the bottle's orange cap and a large, unfolded map. <br/>
+In her right hand, she holds a plastic water bottle, while her left hand grips the bottle's orange cap and a large, partially unfolded map. <br/>
-She's currently drinking from the bottle.<br/>
+She's drinking from the bottle in the photo.<br/>
 <br/>
 I'll stop here for now, as the explanation is quite long.<br/>
 <br/>
-(126 words)
+(130 words)
 {{</card>}}